joelshaw/static-site/readme.md

 ## Configuration

 After cloning the git repo, run `npm i` in your terminal window.
-This will install add necessary dependencies.
+This will install all necessary dev dependencies.

 ## Development